After taking your first inventory count, you must add invoices for any stock that comes into your venue.

 Each inventory count is a snapshot in time of what the stock levels were the day it was counted.
 If you edit the same inventory count every time you take inventory, you won't get any usable data because there is nothing to compare it to.

-When performing your second inventory, you can use the List view to save time when counting.
+When taking your second inventory count, you can use the List view to save time while counting.

 The List view shows everything you submitted in that area from your previous inventory, in the order it was submitted.
 Instead of having to scan each item, you can adjust the counts from the list.